 There are plenty of opportunities to earn lots of World of Hyatt points to help you get there.
-You will have only 1 Hyatt property to choose from, but the Park Hyatt Maldives Hadahaa is definitely worth a visit.
+You will have only one Hyatt property to choose from, but the Park Hyatt Maldives Hadahaa is definitely worth a visit.

 Your standard award room rate will be 30,000 World of Hyatt points per night.
 While you can’t get an overwater bungalow just on points, hotels will often offer you paid upgrades, which could be worth it in this case.
-Those rates can depend on status, but mainly depend on availability.
+Those rates can depend on status but mainly depend on availability.

 To get any exclusive benefits from elite status, you’ll have to go big — only Globalist elite members receive extra benefits.

-You can also stay active by participating in some of their paid activities to really enhance your experience in the Maldives.
+You can also stay active by participating in some of the paid activities to really enhance your experience in the Maldives.
 This could include a private island picnic, visiting a local island, or snorkeling with whale sharks and manta rays!

 Hot Tip: There’s nothing worse than forgetting to pack essentials.
 To ensure you’re beach ready, explore our Ultimate Beach Vacation Packing List to make sure you have everything you need.

-Hot Tip: Check out our guide on the best ways to redeem your World of Hyatt points, which includes the easiest way to earn points by transferring from Chase Ultimate Rewards.
+Hot Tip: Check out our guide on the best ways to redeem your World of Hyatt points, which includes the easiest way to earn points transferring from Chase Ultimate Rewards.

 You have lots of options to use the Marriott Bonvoy loyalty program for your stay in the Maldives.
 Bringing together 2 major hotel brands also offers many great opportunities to earn lots of Marriott Bonvoy points.